expressjs/body-parser/README.md

 ways, for example the `foo` property may not be there or may not be a string, and `toString` may not be a function and instead a string or other user input.

+**Note** Brotli provides better and faster compression then gzip or deflate, but is supported only since Node.js versions v11.7.0 and v10.16.0.

 [Learn about the anatomy of an HTTP transaction in Node.js](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/).

 _This does not handle multipart bodies_, due to their complex and typically